 Wouldn’t it be great if you could hear criticism on an almost daily-basis, and simply brush it off?
 Having a thick skin allows you to continue on with your work and life without worrying what other people have to say, as you are comfortable in your own skin.

 Having a thick skin is a positive character trait.
 There is a measure of self-reliance around people who have developed a thick skinned personality; they’re not put off by the ups and downs of life, as they know that your words or actions can’t touch them.

-In this post I’m going to look at what it means to have a thick skin, the difference between a thick skin vs. thin skin, and I’ll end on my seven tips on how to grow a thick skin so you can increase your mental toughness and generally become more successful in work and life.
+In this post I’m going to look at what it means to have a thick skin, the difference between a thick skin vs. thin skin, and I’ll end on my five tips on how to grow a thick skin so you can increase your mental toughness and generally become more successful in work and life.

 If someone is said to have a thick skin this means that they are able to keep themselves from getting upset, offended, or disturbed by any criticisms about or ill behavior toward themselves or those they care about.

 While some people are born with a thick skinned personality, most of us have to learn how to develop one over time.
 If you’ve ever been the victim of a character assassination you’ll know how important it is that you don’t let every little criticism affect you.